 “It was a once-in-a-lifetime experience.
 The physical aspect of riding across the country was anything but easy, although it was an amazing way to see America.
 But the lasting impact came at the end of the ride each day.
 I met such positive people – people focused not on what they couldn’t do but on what they could.”

 “It helped me think deeply about all the blessings I have and, to this day, drives me to make the most of them.”

-Simon and his wife, Megan, a first grade teacher at Terrace Park Elementary, have a daughter named Lucy.
+Simon and his wife, Megan, a first grade teacher, have two daughters.
 He says they are his main source of inspiration and thinks of his family as a team.
-He says the best thing he can do for Lucy is to love Megan so that their child might form the proper expectations for how she should be treated.
+He says the best thing he can do for his daughters is to love Megan so that their children might form the proper expectations for how they should be treated.

 He will tell you that a key component to succeeding in his work is empathy.

 “It’s imperative to put myself in my client’s shoes and think about what I would want if I were that person.
 What would I care about?
 What would matter to me?”

 “Wealth is so personal.
 It’s truly rewarding to help families identify what wealth means to them and work together to develop a plan to grow, use, protect and distribute their wealth.
 The ability to do that at a firm that values integrity and puts the client first is a gift.”